Updated on

 Medical treatment

-Support for mental and physical wounds was much more basic and harder to access for those who returned from the Falklands War, compared to what is available today through the support of charities like ourselves.
+Support for mental and physical wounds was much more basic and harder to access for those who returned from the Falklands War compared to what is available today through the support of charities like Help for Heroes.

 However, medical learnings from the war drove advancements in military medicine for subsequent conflicts.
 For instance, it introduced the Red and Green Life Machine, which was a mobile A&E brought on shore so that treatment could be given directly to casualties where they were, rather than having to transport them miles which was standard practice before.